 ANZSCO 4 or 5 roles - Qualifications or experience consistent with ANZSCO

-If using employment in a role equivalent to ANZSCO Skill Level 4 or 5 to meet minimum requirements or priority attributes you must have the relevant qualifications or experience as defined in ANZSCO.
+If using employment in a role equivalent to ANZSCO Skill Level 4 or 5 to meet minimum requirements you must have the relevant qualifications or experience as defined in ANZSCO.
 (Note that for the purposes of this program qualifications must be a minimum Certificate III, or at least 12 months experience).

 For example, if working as a Retail Supervisor (ANZSCO 621511 – ANZSCO Skill Level 4), you must have an AQF Certificate III or at least one year of relevant experience.